 The versatility of MATAA and the lack of a graphical user interface may (wrongly) suggest that operation is cumbersome and less streamlined than with other computer-based audio analyzers.
-In contrast, these peculiarities are one of the reasons I prefer MATAA over other audio analysis systems.
-On the one hand, you can have MATAA conduct virtually any analysis you can think of, while on the other hand, you can save the necessary steps for a specific analysis to a MAT-LAB/Octave script file so that you can repeat the analysis by simply running this script.
+In contrast, these peculiarities are one of the reasons why I prefer MATAA over other audio analysis systems.
+On the one hand, MATAA can be made to conduct virtually any analysis one can think of, while on the other hand, one can save the necessary steps for a specific analysis to a MATLAB/Octave script file so that the analysis can be repeated by simply running this script.
 In addition, MATAA already includes several scripts that automatically conduct some typical analyses.

-MATAA therefore offers "plugand-play" for these applications and allows new users to become familiar with MATAA.
+MATAA therefore offers 'plug-and-play' for these applications and allows new users to get familiar with MATAA.
 Finally, from my own experience, I have the impression that MATAA forces the user to think first about how to conduct the analysis best.
 This ultimately leads to a better understanding of the analysis and therefore improves the quality of the results and their interpretation.

 I would like to stress that you shouldn't abuse your soundcard.
-Shortening the soundcard output, for example, usually does not destroy anything, but too much voltage at the soundcard input will.
-While a few volts won't do any harm, I have learned the hard way that a capacitor with a maximum voltage of 100V is not suitable to protect the soundcard from a 400V B+ voltage in a tube amplifier (I tried to analyze the ripple voltage of the B+).
+Things like shortening the soundcard output usually does not destroy anything, but too much voltage at the soundcard input will.
+While a few volts won't do any harm, I have learned the hard way that a capacitor with a maximum voltage of 100 V is not suitable to protect the soundcard from a 400 V B+ voltage in a tube amplifier (I tried to analyze the ripple voltage of the B+).
 The best way to protect your soundcard is to think twice before applying a signal to it.
 Also, inserting a voltage limiter just before the soundcard input may be a good idea.
-For instance, grounding the soundcard input through two seriesconnected 5V zener diodes with reversed polarity will limit the signal to $\pm$ 5V (but the zeners will also blow up
+For instance, grounding the soundcard input through two series-connected 5-V Zener diodes with reversed polarity will limit the signal to ± 5 V (but the Zeners will also blow up if too much voltage is applied for too long).

-FIGURE 5: Distortion analysis.
-Top: measurement setup (RL: load resistor, RG: potentiometer to attenuate and adjust the signal level for the sound input).
-Bottom: result of distortion measurement for my Quad II tube amplifier. if too much voltage is applied for too long).
 Finally, if you are paranoid, you can minimize the risk of destroying the entire motherboard of your computer by using an external soundcard connected to your computer via the USB or FireWire port, for instance.

 MATAA works fine for me, but I am sure other users will find a few rough spots that I am not yet aware of.
 Also, there are applications that are not (yet) covered by MATAA.
-Instead of trying to think of such applications myself and writing suitable programs, I decided to let other users request, suggest, or even write new code to improve and expand on the functionality of MATAA.
-I hope this results in a broad and ever-growing range of applications that are supported by MATAA "out of the box."
-So get in touch with me and other MATAA users through the MATAA homepage www.audioroot.net/mataa.html if you need (or want) MATAA to do something you don't know how to accomplish, or if you've written code that expands the functionality of MATAA. аX
+Instead of trying to think of such applications myself and writing according programs, I decided to let other users request, suggest, or even write new code to improve and expand on the functionality of MATAA.
+This will hopefully result in a broad and ever growing range of applications that are supported by MATAA 'out of the box'.
+So, get in touch with me and other MATAA users through the MATAA homepage mataa.sourceforge.net if you need (or want) MATAA to do something you don't know how to accomplish, or if you've written code that expands the functionality to MATAA.